 Overall, absorption of visible light by mesophyll tissue is complex due to sieve-effects and scattering.
 Sieve-effect is an outcome from packaging pigments into discrete units, in this case chloroplasts, while remaining leaf tissue is transparent.
 This increases the probability that light can bypass some pigment and penetrate more deeply.
-A regular, parallel arrangement of palisade cells with chloroplasts all vertically aligned means that about 80% of light entering a leaf initially bypasses the chloroplasts, and measurements of absorption in a light integrating sphere confirm this.
+A regular, parallel arrangement of columnar cells in the palisade tissue with chloroplasts all vertically aligned means that about 80% of light entering a leaf initially bypasses the chloroplasts, and measurements of absorption in a light integrating sphere confirm this.
 Scattering occurs by reflection and refraction of light at cell walls due to the different refractive indices of air and water.
 Irregular-shaped cells in spongy tissues enhance scattering, increasing the path length of light travelling through a leaf and thus increasing the probability of absorption.
-Path lengthening is particularly important for those wavelengths more weakly absorbed and results in at least 80% absorption, even at 550 nm (Figure 1.3).
+Path lengthening is particularly important for those wavelengths more weakly absorbed and results in nearly 80% absorption, even at 550 nm (Figure 1.3).
 Consequently, leaves typically absorb about 85% of incident light between 400 and 700 nm; only about 10% is reflected and the remaining 5% is transmitted.
 These percentages do of course vary according to genotype x environment factors, and especially adaptation to aridity and light climate.

 Sunlight entering leaves is attenuated with depth in much the same way as light entering a canopy of leaves shows a logarithmic attenuation with depth that follows Beer's Law (Section 12.4).
 Within individual leaves, the pattern of light absorption is a function of both cell anatomy and distribution of pigments.
 An example of several spatial profiles for a spinach leaf is shown in Figure 1.4.
-Chlorophyll density peaks in the lower palisade layer and decreases towards each surface, declining exponentially with cumulative chlorophyll.
+Chlorophyll density peaks in the lower palisade layer and decreases towards each surface.
+The amount of light declines roughly exponentially with increasing depth through the leaf.
 Light absorption is then given by the product of the chlorophyll and light profiles.
-This increases from the upper surface, peaking near the base of the first palisade layer, then declines steadily towards the lower surface.
-Because light is the pre-eminent driving variable for photosynthesis, CO2 fixation tends to follow the light absorption profile (see 14C fixation pattern in Figure 1.4).
+Light absorption initially increases from the upper surface, peaking near the base of the first palisade layer, then declines steadily towards the lower surface.
+Because light is the pre-eminent driving variable for photosynthesis, CO2 fixation tends to follow the light absorption profile (see C fixation pattern in Figure 1.4).
 However, the profile is skewed towards the lower surface because of a non-uniform distribution of photosynthetic capacity.
 Chloroplasts near the upper surface have 'sun'-type characteristics which include a higher ratio of Rubisco to chlorophyll and higher rate of electron transport per unit chlorophyll.
 Chloroplasts near the lower surface show the converse features of 'shade' chloroplasts.
 Similar differences between 'sun' and 'shade' leaves are also apparent.
 Chloroplast properties do not change as much as the rate of absorption of light.
 Consequently, the amount of CO2 fixed per quanta absorbed increases with increasing depth beneath the upper leaf surface.
 The lower half of a leaf absorbs about 25% of incoming light, but is responsible for about 31% of a leaf's total CO2 assimilation.

 Figure 1.4 Profiles of chlorophyll, light absorption and photosynthetic activity through a spinach leaf.
 Cell outlines are shown in transverse section (left side).
 Triangles represent the fraction of total leaf chlorophyll in each layer.
 The light profile (dotted curve) can then be calculated from the Beer-Lambert law.
 The profile of absorbed light is thus the product of the chlorophyll and light profiles (solid curve).
-CO2 fixation, revealed by 14C labelling, follows the absorbed light profile, being skewed towards slightly greater depths.
-(Based on Nishio et el.
-1993; Evans 1995)
+CO2 fixation, revealed by C labelling, follows the absorbed light profile, being skewed towards slightly greater depths.
+(Based on J.N.
+Nishio et al., Plant Cell 5: 953-961, 1993; J.R.
+Evans, Aust J Plant Physiol 22: 865-873, 1995)